 Depending on where the damage occurred, there are a few different types of paralysis that a victim can suffer.
 Please note that there are many other ways that paralysis can show itself beyond those listed below, but the following are the most common, especially in personal injury lawsuits in Orange County.

 Monoplegia is when a victim loses motor abilities in a single-arm or leg.

 Hemiplegia is when a victim is paralyzed in one arm and one leg, both on the same side of the body.

 Paraplegia is when a victim is paralyzed in either both arms or both legs.
 There are likely other issues that come along with this type of paralysis.

 Quadriplegia, otherwise known as total paralysis, is when a victim is paralyzed in both arms and both legs.
 In many cases, the victim may suffer from loss of feeling, spasms, and many other significant impacts.

-Call now to schedule an initial consultation where you will be able to speak with an experienced legal professional about the accident that caused the paralysis, the impacts on your life, and how we can help you move forward from here.
+Call now to schedule an initial consultation where you will be able to speak with an experienced catastrophic injury lawyer in Orange County about the accident that caused the paralysis, the impacts on your life, and how we can help you move forward from here.
 We look forward to speaking with you, and to helping you navigate this complicated period of life with as little stress as possible.